ComCatLab/welcome-guide/docs/sources/onboarding/cluster_setup.md

       to install software.
 A software script spec is defined by `SCRIPT[:[TEMPLATE]:[MODULE]:[VERSION]:[ARGS]]`.
 For a detailed
       description, read the `cluster-setup` help text (type `cluster-setup -h`).
-      For example, to use the `configure_software.bash` and `configure_vasp.bash` software scripts, add something like the following to your configuration
+      For example, to use the `install_custom_commands.bash`,
+      `configure_software.bash` and `configure_vasp.bash` software scripts,
+      add something like the following to your configuration file:
-      file:

       ```toml
       ...
       software_scripts = [
           "path/to/configure_software.bash::::{support_file_home} ~/.config",
           "path/to/configure_vasp.bash::::{support_file_home}",
+          "path/to/install_custom_commands.bash:path/to/custom-commands.lua.j2:custom-commands:0.0.1:{software_home}",
       ]
       ...
       ```